-6. To add items in a category, click "Add Expense."
+7. To add items in a category, click "Add Expense."

-7. A pop up window will appear.
-In the "Kind" drop-down menu, select the category for the item you are entering.
+8. A pop up window will appear.
+Fill out the information in the pop-up window for a single item and click "Save" to enter the item into your Expense Report.
+Notice that you can change the item type by clicking on the drop-down menu next to "Kind" and selecting the item type.
+You can also alert your Appraisers about how you arrived at the price you indicate by changing the "Category" using the drop-down menu.
+Explanations of these categories can be found in the Digital Experience Rules, Section VII.H.
 Enter a brief description of the item in the "Item" blank.
 Enter the cost of the item in the original currency in the "Cost" blank.
 If an item is exempt from cost or a trash item per Rules of the Road, enter 0 for the cost.
+If the "Kind" is anything other than Trash, that item will show up as "exempt" in your list of expenses.
 Click "Save" to list the item on the Expense Report.
+You will need to fill out the pop-up window for each item in your team's Presentation.

-8. The entered item will appear on your team's Expense Report.
+9. The entered item will appear on your team's Expense Report.

-9. To add additional items to the Expense Report, repeat steps 6 and 7.
+10. To add additional items to the Expense Report, repeat steps 7 and 8.
+As you add items, notice that the total at the top of the page is updated.
+To edit an item, click the pencil icon to the left of the item.
 To delete an item, click the red X to the right of the item.
 Items are automatically sorted by "Kind."
 You can choose to sort items by cost by clicking the green arrows in the Cost column, or you can resort by kind of expense by clicking on the green arrow in the Kind column.

-10. Once you have finished entering all items used in your team's Presentation, check the Total at the top to be sure your team has stayed within your team budget for your Challenge.
+11. Once you have finished entering all items used in your team's Presentation, check the Total at the top to be sure your team has stayed within your team budget for your Challenge.
 If your team has exceeded the budget, you will see a message next to "Cost in US Dollars."
-If this is the case, your team may need to make changes to ensure that your Presentation is within the budget.
+If this is the case, your team will need to make changes to ensure that your Presentation is within the budget.

-11. Your team should submit copies of your receipts to show how you arrived at your team's Expense Report figures.
+12. Your team should submit copies of your receipts to show how you arrived at your team's Expense Report figures.
 You can upload your receipts at the bottom of the Expense Report page.
 Your receipts must be in the format of an image or PDF.
 Each PDF may include more than one receipt and may be more than one page, if necessary.
 (Note: There are many online tools your team may use to combine files into a single PDF.)
 You may upload up to 5 files.